nolan-h-hamilton/Consenrich/docs/source/examples.rst

   :class: tip
   :collapsible: closed

-  Consenrich can markedly improve conventional consensus peak calling (See 'Results' in the `manuscript preprint <https://www.biorxiv.org/content/10.1101/2025.02.05.636702v2>`_).
+  Consenrich can markedly improve conventional consensus peak calling and between-group differential analyses (e.g., *Enhanced Consensus Peak Calling and Differential Analyses in Complex Human Disease* in the `manuscript preprint <https://www.biorxiv.org/content/10.1101/2025.02.05.636702v2>`_)

   `ROCCO <https://github.com/nolan-h-hamilton/ROCCO>`_ can accept Consenrich bigWig files as input and is particularly well-suited to leverage high-resolution signal estimates while balancing regularity in a manner that is useful for simultaneous broad/narrow peak calling.